CatTanker/cnc_map_tool_guide/docs/tools.md

 ### Wavemaker <br />
 Author: PTapioK <br />
 Description: A brilliant tool which streamlines the production of mission and survival maps <br />
-It allows manipulation of Triggers, Scripts, Taskforces, Teams and Variables on both a single and batch scale <br />
+It allows manipulation of Triggers, Scripts, Taskforces, Teams and Variables on both a single and batch scale through an easy-to-see user interface. <br />

 | Topic | Source + Link |